CleanSpark Inc. (CLSK) Shares Up Despite Recent Market Volatility

-CleanSpark Inc. (NASDAQ: CLSK)’s stock price has increased by 4.13 compared to its previous closing price of 2.30.
-However, the company has experienced a 15.14% gain in its stock price over the last five trading sessions.
+CleanSpark Inc. (NASDAQ: CLSK)’s stock price has increased by 5.71 compared to its previous closing price of 2.45.
+Despite this, the company has seen a gain of 13.60% in its stock price over the last five trading days.

 Is It Worth Investing in CleanSpark Inc. (NASDAQ: CLSK) Right Now?